Publications

 Active Projects

-[2] In book six of the Nicomachean Ethics, Aristotle distinguishes between two parts of the rational faculty: one part contemplates ‘things whose principles cannot be otherwise,’ while the other calculates ‘variable things’ (1139a6).
+[4] In book six of the Nicomachean Ethics, Aristotle distinguishes between two parts of the rational faculty: one part contemplates ‘things whose principles cannot be otherwise,’ while the other calculates ‘contingent things’ (1139a5–8).
 Although both of these parts have received considerable treatment in the literature, they tend to be analyzed either in isolation or in contradistinction.
 Both approaches obscure the fact that these two parts comprise a single, unified faculty.
-Noting that the stated aim of book six is to determine the standard that ‘fixes’ right reason (1138b33), I argue that the role of the contemplative part of the rational faculty is to grasp stable first-principles, which not only ‘fix’ but ultimately explain what makes the reasoning of the calculative part ‘right’ in practical deliberation.
+Noting that the stated aim of book six is to determine the standard (horos) of right reason (1138b32–34), I argue that the role of the contemplative part of the rational faculty is to grasp stable first-principles, which supply the standard that ultimately explains what makes the reasoning of the calculative part right (orthos) in practical deliberation.

 Completed Projects